anyc/bootstats/README.md

 bootstats is a utility to measure the time a device requires to reach certain stages during the boot phase.
-To get precise measurement results - especially during early boot stages like the bootloader - bootstats is not run on the to-be-analyzed device but on a separate device and it checks the UART output for configured string patterns.
-In addition, a sigrok-supported probe can be used to get the precise time the board is powered on - e.g., if the power is enabled over a remote-controlled power outlet.
+To get precise measurement results - especially during early boot stages like the bootloader - bootstats is not run on the device under test (DUT) but on a separate device and it checks the UART ("serial console") output for configured string patterns.
+In addition, a sigrok-supported probe can be used to get the precise time the board is powered on - e.g., if the power is enabled over a remote-controlled power outlet which adds inaccuracy to the measurement results.

 If the device that runs bootstats provides network services to the device under test, bootstats can also monitor the local system log for interesting events like connection attempts.

+Furthermore, user-defined tasks can be started by bootstats to, e.g., measure when network services on the DUT are processing actual requests.
+See `task_echo.py` for an example that sends UDP packets to the device under test and logs when a response is received.

 See also [grabserial](https://github.com/tbird20d/grabserial) if you look for a similar tool.

+Dependencies:
+ * pyserial

 Optional dependencies:
  * sigrok python bindings
+ * systemd python bindings

 Examples
 --------